zhacheny/vSPACE/README.md

 ![UseGradientColor](https://github.com/zhacheny/vSPACE/assets/163660925/7f64a7ed-04b4-4db2-86d3-a5f79bf9cd7d)

 **Mode 2 : Use Cell Selection**:
 - In this mode, you can select multiple genes for analysis.
-After Z-ZPlot is generated, hit the "Run" button to perform statistical tests.
+After generating Z-ZPlot, hit the "Run" button to perform statistical tests.
 This feature identifies candidate cells based on the selected genes and displays highly correlated genes in order.
 - Adjust the area of the plot using the "High", "Low", and "Absent" options to refine your analysis.
 - Users can add more genes to analyze on the list.
 ![UseCellSelection](https://github.com/zhacheny/vSPACE/assets/163660925/f9b38143-ba25-4bd7-86d5-cb9e8cffc8f9)

+# Citation
+@article{vspace,
+  title={vSPACE: Exploring Virtual Spatial Representation of Articular Chondrocytes at the Single-Cell Level}, author={Zhang, C., Wang, H., Hong, S. H., Olmer, M., Swahn, H., Lotz, M. K., Maye, P., Rowe, D., & Shin, D. G. (2024).}, journal={bioRxiv}, doi={10.1101/2024.02.07.577817}
+}

 ## Acknowledgements
 Research reported in this work was supported in part by NIH Grant No. U54AR078664 and its NOSI supplement.
-Its contents are solely the responsibil-ity of the authors and do not necessarily represent the official views of the NIH.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIH.